Robust Barycenters of Persistence Diagrams: Robust barycenter

 \subsection{Optimization}

-\julien{The optimization of \autoref{eq:2Bary} can be addressed by an iterative algorithm \autoref{alg:WassBary}, where each iteration involves two steps.
+{The optimization of \autoref{eq:2Bary} can be addressed by an iterative algorithm \autoref{alg:WassBary}, where each iteration involves two steps.
 First, an \emph{assignment step} computes the optimal assignment given the $W_q$ metric between each input diagram and the current barycenter estimation.
 Second, in the \emph{update step}, the Fréchet energy is minimized by computing, for each barycenter point, its \emph{ground barycenter} in the birth/death plane.
 This is achieved by updating each barycenter point to its optimal location, given the assignments computed in the previous step.}

-\julien{For $q = 2$, the ground barycenter can be simply obtained by computing, for each barycenter point, the arithmetic means of its assigned points in the input diagrams \cite{Turner2014, vidal_vis19}.
+{For $q = 2$, the ground barycenter can be simply obtained by computing, for each barycenter point, the arithmetic means of its assigned points in the input diagrams \cite{Turner2014, vidal20}.
 However, for $q \neq 2$, such a simple update procedure cannot be considered.
 As illustrated in \autoref{fig:Showing}, an update based on the arithmetic mean may increase the Fréchet energy for $q \neq 2$, hence potentially preventing \autoref{alg:WassBary} from converging toward a satisfying result.}

-Instead, to generalize \julien{the computation of ground barycenters for $q \neq 2$,} we \julien{consider} the following function, representing the ground barycenter \julien{in the birth/death plane:} \keanu{ }
+Instead, to generalize {the computation of ground barycenters for $q \neq 2$,} we {consider} the following function, representing the ground barycenter {in the birth/death plane:} { }

-\julien{To optimize \autoref{eq_groundBarycenter}, we use gradient descent, by leveraging the automatic differentiation capabilities of PyTorch.
-This optimization procedure is plugged into \autoref{alg:WassBary} in the \emph{update step} (ground barycenter computation line).} \julien{In practice we give a maximum number $T$ of overall iterations.
-We noticed that taking $T < 10$ is sufficient for convergence.
-Assumptions for achieving convergence are discussed in the next section.}
+{To optimize \autoref{eq_groundBarycenter}, we use gradient descent, by leveraging the automatic differentiation capabilities of PyTorch {(for which we give the parameters used in Appendix A)}.
+This optimization procedure is plugged into \autoref{alg:WassBary} in the \emph{update step} (ground barycenter computation line).} {In practice we give a maximum number $T$ of overall iterations.} {Regarding the time complexity of \autoref{alg:WassBary}, computing an optimal matching between two persistence diagrams using traditional linear programming methods requires a runtime complexity of $\mathcal{O}(K^3)$ \cite{peyre2019computational}.
+Also, {to update the barycenter,} a gradient descent scheme to compute $\br_q$ has a complexity of $\mathcal{O}(mT')$\cite{nocedal2006numerical} with $T'\leq 250$ the maximum number of iterations {for the optimization of \autoref{eq_groundBarycenter}}.
+Thus, overall \autoref{alg:WassBary} has a runtime complexity of $\mathcal{O}\left(T(mK^3 + mT'K)\right)$ in practice.} We noticed that taking $T < 10$ is sufficient for convergence.
+Assumptions for achieving convergence are discussed in the next section.

-\subsection{\julien{Convergence}}
+\subsection{{Convergence}}